 Modifying a published view

 After you publish a view, you might find that you want to change it.
 Although you can't make live changes to a published view, because these views are locked for editing for all users (including publishers), you can republish a view to update it.

 If the changes that you want to make to a published view only involve the publish parameters (the name and description of the view, or the security roles the view is published to), do the following:

 - Switch to the published view for the parameters that you want to update.

 - Update the name, description, security roles, and legal entities for the view.

-If the changes to the published view involve modifying the personalizations or filters associated with the view, follow these steps:
+If the changes to the published view involve modifications of the personalizations or filters that are associated with the view, follow these steps.